Discover your past

 Discover Ancestry in Wales

 Wales has an extraordinary and varied history from Roman forts to the towns and cities of today.
-Your ancestors may have come from remote agricultural communities of the North and Central parts of Wales, or the densely packed industrial towns of the South and the Deeside.
+Your ancestors may have come from remote agricultural, or, slate mining communities of the North and Central parts of Wales, or the densely packed industrial towns of the South Wales valleys and coastal areas around Cardiff..

-Sleep and eat well in our selection of hotels carefully selected to give you wonderful eating and a prefect night’s rest.
+Sleep and eat well in our selection of hotels carefully selected to give you wonderful eating and a perfect night’s rest.

 You get to sample local Welsh cuisine, which is renowned for the quality of its locally grown produce and seafood.